automock/automock.dev/docs/adapters/intro.md

 ## Adapters: Bridging Frameworks and Dependency Injection

-Automock is a flexible solution that seamlessly integrates with a variety of testing frameworks and dependency injection (DI) frameworks through the concept of "Adapters."
+Automock seamlessly integrates with a variety of testing frameworks and dependency injection (DI) frameworks through the concept of "Adapters."
 These Adapters serve as connectors, enabling Automock to work harmoniously within different contexts and frameworks, providing automatic mocking and dependency injection capabilities for your unit tests.

 ### Integration with Dependency Injection Frameworks